Akil Baddoo Player Props: Tigers vs. Mariners

 Akil Baddoo At The Plate

-- Baddoo has driven in a run in 11 games this season (21.2%), including two games with multiple runs batted in.
+- In 11 games this year (20.8%), Baddoo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.